SUSE/helm-charts/rmt-helm/README.md

 ## Prerequisites

 - a running Kubernetes cluster
-- helm (v3) command configured to interact with the cluster
+- helm command configured to interact with the cluster

 ## Custom mandatory values

-Certain values of the chart do not have any sensible defaults:
+Certain values of the chart do not have any defaults:
 - SCC mirroring credentials (refer to [more information](https://documentation.suse.com/sles/15-SP4/html/SLES-all/cha-rmt-mirroring.html#sec-rmt-mirroring-credentials) for more information)
 - list of products to mirror
-- list of products not t mirror
+- list of products not to mirror
-- DNS name of the RMT server
+- DNS name used to reach the RMT server
 - configured [storage](https://kubernetes.io/docs/concepts/storage/)

-You must fill a custom values file before deploying the chart.
+Before deploying the chart, you must fill a custom values file.

 The following example enables ingress with TLS.
 The create-certs.sh can be used to create self-signed certificates and